umbraco/UmbracoDocs/Reference/Routing/Request-Pipeline/outbound-pipeline.md

 ### Multiple sites in a single Umbraco implementation

-But, what if you have multiple websites in a single Umbraco Implementation? if you have multi-site setup then an (internal) path to a node such as "/our-products/swibble-123xyz" could belong to any of the sites, or match multiple nodes in multiple sites.
+But, what if there are multiple websites in a single Umbraco Implementation? in this multi-site scenario then an (internal) path to a node such as "/our-products/swibble-123xyz" could belong to any of the sites, or match multiple nodes in multiple sites.
 In this scenario additional sites will have their internal path prefixed by the node id of their root node.
 Any content node with a hostname defines a “new root” for paths.

 ![path example](images/path-example-v8.png)